ikjordan/picozx81/README.md

 Picozx81 generates realistic load and save sounds and graphics for the 8K ROM.
 The 4K ROM generates sounds and graphics when saving, which picozx81 emulates.
 The 4K ROM does not generate a load screen.
 Picozx81 will show a black screen when the 4K ROM is loading a program

-The save sounds generated for both the 4K and 8K ROMs have been recorded as wav files and then successfully loaded into the EightyOne emulator and a real ZX81
+The save sounds generated for both the 4K and 8K ROMs have been recorded as wav files and then successfully loaded into the EightyOne emulator and a real ZX81.
+The boards have also been connected to the EAR socket and the save sounds used to load directly onto a real ZX81

 The ROM is used for program loading if either the filename is specified on the command line, e.g. `LOAD "FILENAME.P"` or (for the ZX81) an empty filename is supplied e.g. `LOAD ""`.
 If a file extension exists (`.p`, `.o` etc) then it must be supplied.
 Directories can be specified as part of the filename e.g. `LOAD "SUBDIR/FILENAME.P"`